XpressAI/xircuits/README.md

 # pip install -r requirements_linux.txt
 ```

-The main body of the app is the xpipe and is installed using jlpm /yarn.
+The main body of the app is the xpipe.
+It also have a server extension.
 Ensure you are in the /xpipe/ folder and run

 ```
-jlpm
-jlpm build
+# Install package in development mode
+pip install -e .
+# Link your development version of the extension with JupyterLab
-jupyter labextension install .
+jupyter labextension develop . --overwrite
+# Enable the server extension
+jupyter server extension enable xpipe

 # Rebuild Typescript source after making changes
 jlpm build